jacekturek/fuzyecon/system_design.md

 System design for project's requirements:

-* reqirements:  examples, free samples from R and economy
+* reqirements: R, samples for modeling (economics)
-* major components: R compiler, library "sets"
+* major components: R compiler, library "sets" for AI
-* tests could be statistics but they are not included
+* tests could be statistics - they are not included
 * deploy: the results, are shown in the documentation (files .md)